DoctorWhoof/RCC/RCC_TODO.md

 		[ ] Add Noise
 		[ ] Volume + -
 		[ ] Smooth

+	[X] Separate Pitch envelope into:
+		- Note (each step is a note, arbitrary range)
+		- Pitch (frequency shift, -1.0 to +1.0 with 8 or 16 steps each way)

 	[X] Progress bar for exporting (updates per note, per instrument)